St Michael’s and the Oxford Movement

 Nineteenth century ritualism caused controversy dividing public opinion.
 Within the Anglican Communion some believed ‘ritualistic practices’ were not authorized by the Book of Common Prayer.
 Strong feelings led to the disruption of Anglo-Catholic services with abuse and cat-calling.
 The English Church Union defended ritualists, while the Church Association was the rival Evangelical body.

 The Earl of Shaftsbury, a leading Evangelical, tried to introduce a bill into parliament to restrain ritualism, and the Government set up a Royal Commission in 1867 to look into the controversies.
 The Royal Commission reported in 1868 and 1869, deciding against the total prohibition of vestments.
 Instead the use of vestments, lighted candles and incense should be ‘restrained’.
-The subsequent Public Worship Regulation Act 1874 was passed as an attempt by bishops, principally the Archbishop of Canterbury, Archibald Campbell Tait, to recover some authority and credibility and set in place a universally acceptable system.
+The subsequent Public Worship Regulation Act 1874 was first brought as a Private Member’s Bill by Archibald Campbell Tait (Archbishop of Canterbury since 1868).
+He and the bishops ensured it was passed in an attempt to recover some authority and credibility and set in place a universally acceptable system.
 Its officially avowed intention was to rationalise the ecclesiastical position, to make it more efficient and better able to respond swiftly to demands placed upon it.
 However during its passage through the House of Commons, debates indicate the Bill’s opponents saw the real aim quite differently.
 The Prime Minister, Benjamin Disraeli declared the aim was to “put down ritualism” and to put and end to the “Mass in masquerade.”
 High churchmen had relentlessly opposed the Bill, with Gladstone leading the parliamentary rearguard action.5

 Over the next few years opponents of ritualism brought numerous complaints about ritualistic practices before the new Court.
-The Church Association backed the first in 1876, that against the Rev. C. J. Ridsdale of St Peter’s in Folkstone.
+The Church Association backed the first such complaint in 1876, the year St Michael’s was founded as a parish.
+It was against the Rev. C. J. Ridsdale of St Peter’s in Folkestone on the south-east coast of England.
 The case against him was proved and he agreed to be bound by the Court’s judgment.
 But the next cases brought under the Act were marked by confusion and failure to comply with technicalities.
 Most importantly these cases were brought against priests who were unwilling to compromise their principles and unwilling to accept either the jurisdiction of the Court or its decisions.
 They were however willing to suffer the consequences of their actions.

-In 1876 Fr Arthur Tooth of St James Hatcham refused to appear before the Court and disregarded every ruling made against him by Penzance.
+1876 also saw Fr Arthur Tooth of St James in the working-class parish of Hatcham (now New Cross in south-east London) refuse to appear before the Court and disregard every ruling made against him by Lord Penzance.
 It was said that although Tooth’s position was legally indefensible, it was morally correct and that the Act and its consequences illustrated ‘a misuse of law such has never been known in history.’6 Tooth’s actions exposed the weakness of the Act.
 No one had envisaged that the clergy against whom the Act was directed would refuse to comply with its rulings.
-Tooth was imprisoned in Horsemonger Goal on 22nd January 1877 where he remained until 17th February.
+Tooth was imprisoned in Horsemonger Lane Gaol in Southwark on 22nd January 1877 where he remained until 17th February.
 Once released the indomitable Tooth broke into his own Church and celebrated Mass before a congregation of three hundred with vestments and full ritual.
 The Church Association then brought objections to the judgment against Tooth on technical grounds and in the event Tooth resigned his benefice and retired to East Grinstead.

 Subsequently several other Anglo-Catholic priests were brought before the Court and were then imprisoned for contempt when they refused to obey its orders.
-Those imprisoned included S. F. Green of St John’s, Miles Platting, Manchester, Thomas Pelham Dale of St Vedast’s Foster Lane and R. W. Enraght of Holy Trinity, Bordsley.
-Great scandal was caused in 1880 in the latter case when a consecrated host was produced in Court as an exhibit duly stamped and marked.
-This action was greatly offensive to many High Churchmen and others too.
+Those imprisoned included S. F. Green of St John’s, Miles Platting, Manchester (1880-82), T. P. Dale of St Vedast’s Foster Lane (1880-81) and R. W. Enraght of Holy Trinity, Bordesley, Birmingham (1880).
+During Enraght’s trial in 1880 a consecrated host was produced in Court as an exhibit duly stamped and marked, which proved extremely offensive to many High Churchmen and others too.

-When Fr Penfold, an Oxford graduate and an Oxford Movement priest, founded St Michael’s Church in 1877 he would have been very aware that he faced possibly serious difficulties.
-After all Fr Alexander Mackonochie from nearby St Alban’s in Holborn had come very close to suffering the same fate as his fellow Anglo-Catholic priests.
-Between 1867 and 1883 complaints had been brought against him to the Court five times for the use of ‘unauthorised rituals’ in the church.
+Only two miles from Camden Town, Fr Alexander Mackonochie of St Alban’s in Holborn came very close to meeting a similar fate, with complaints brought against him to the Court of the Arches five times between 1867 and 1883 for the use of ‘unauthorised rituals’ in the church7.
 Mackonchie was not imprisoned but instead suspended for three years and then persuaded to resign his benefice and become Vicar of St Peter’s London Docks.
 In 1883 he was banned from all ecclesiastical appointments in the Province of Canterbury and the Ecclesiastical Commission ceased to pay his stipend.
-Fr Mackonchie then returned to St Alban’s to work as a Curate until his death in 1887.7
+Fr Mackonchie then returned to St Alban’s to work as a Curate until his death in 1887.8

 - Geoffrey Rowell, The Vision Glorious: Themes and Personalities of the Catholic Revival in Anglicanism, Oxford, 1983, p.
 2 ↩